dtsecon/modio/README.md

 -------------

 **modio** tool can read or write directly to a modbus register either defined as a register number
 or address.
-Register access info is given via a command line switch `--addr, -a`.
+Register access info is given via a command line switch `--addr (-a)`.
 The register
 data read from a device are printed on the shell standard output along with additional register
 meta data.